KandaPilouf/KandaPilouf/README.md

 ###

-<p align="left">Junior web developer at EFP Bruxelles.
+<p align="left">Junior web developer studying at EFP Bruxelles.
 Focused on building clean, efficient websites and always learning new tools.
 Lifelong internet kid aiming to leave a mark on the web.</p>

 ###